ExMember/exmember.github.io/_posts/2026-06-07-my-van-needs-to-be-stealthy.md

 on the roof.
-Multiple connectors, doors, and exhausts are visible on the side.
+Multiple connectors, doors, and exhausts are visible on the side along with the Rize badge and RV insignia.
-Along with
-the Rize badge
-and RV insignia.